iucn-CGSG/Subpop-ESU-Webtool/README.md

   <h2 id="Step-by-Step Guide">Step-by-Step Guide</h2>
   <p>
-    The Purpose of this guide is to help users navigate a two-phase webtool to apply a framework for identifying subpopulations and Evolutionarily Significant Units (ESUs) in species based on different data types (genetic, recorded biological and inferred; Figure 1A).
+    The purpose of this guide is to help users navigate a two-phase webtool to apply a framework for identifying subpopulations and Evolutionarily Significant Units (ESUs) in species based on different data types (genetic, recorded biological and inferred; Figure 1A).
 It first explains the general features of the webtool and then presents two case studies to demonstrate how the tool can be applied.
   </p>

   <ul>